The National Institute of Diabetes and Digestive and Kidney Diseases

 At IU Health, our physicians use the latest technology to find the source of your bleeding and stop it.

 Several conditions can change your intestinal lining and cause intestinal bleeding.
-The bleeding can be slow and unnoticeable, or fast (hemorrhage) with obvious signs of blood in the stool.
-Tumors, polyps, ulcers and other abnormalities in the lining of your intestines can cause chronic gastrointestinal (GI) bleeding that over time can make you feel weak and cause anemia.
+The bleeding can be slow and unnoticeable or fast (hemorrhage), with obvious signs of blood in the stool.
+Tumors, polyps, ulcers and other abnormalities in the lining of your intestines can cause chronic gastrointestinal (GI) bleeding that, over time, can make you feel weak and cause anemia.

 These abnormalities can result from cancers, medicines taken to treat other ailments and/or part of existing conditions, such as Crohn’s disease or ulcerative colitis.

-When physicians cannot locate the source of the bleeding by using upper endoscopy, sigmoidoscopy, or colonoscopy, they use balloon enteroscopy to examine the most difficult-to-reach parts of your small bowel.
+When doctors cannot locate the source of the bleeding by using upper endoscopy, sigmoidoscopy, or colonoscopy, they use balloon enteroscopy to examine the most difficult-to-reach parts of your small bowel.
 The program is the only one of its kind in Indiana.
 IU Health enteroscopy services pioneer new uses and therapies to diagnose, treat and manage your symptoms.

 With GI bleeding, your body loses a small amount of blood every day.
 Over time, this can cause the following symptoms: